Skip to main content

 Overview

 The Synap SDK uses a structured error hierarchy to distinguish between transient errors (which are automatically retried) and permanent errors (which require your intervention).
 Understanding this hierarchy is essential for building robust integrations.
+This page is the handling guide: the hierarchy, when each error fires, and the try/except patterns to catch them.

 Error Hierarchy